PetroleumCyberneticsGroup/FieldOpt/FieldOpt/WellIndexCalculator/README.md

 [FieldOpt project](https://github.com/PetroleumCyberneticsGroup/FieldOpt).

 ## License
-The the code in this directory is provided under the GNU Lesser General Public License Version  3 [(LGPLv3)](https://www.gnu.org/licenses/lgpl-3.0.en.html).
+The FieldOpt project, as a whole, is provided under the GNU General Public License Version 3.
+However, the the code in this directory (WellIndexCalculator) is provided under the GNU _Lesser_ General Public License Version  3 [(LGPLv3)](https://www.gnu.org/licenses/lgpl-3.0.en.html).
 A verbatim copy of the license (copied September 8.
 2016) can be found [here](LICENSE.md)